H.R. 3340: Modernizing Access to Our Public Oceans Act

 Why it matters

 H.R.
-3340 is a public-information bill for people who use federal ocean waters recreationally.
-It tells the Commerce Department to create common geospatial data standards for fishing restrictions, boating access, and recreational vessel use offshore.
+3340, the Modernizing Access to Our Public Oceans Act, is a transparency bill for people who use federal ocean waters to fish, boat, and dive.
+It tells the Commerce Department to build common data standards for offshore fishing restrictions, recreational vessel use, and access to federal waters.

-Then it requires NOAA to make that information public on a website within 4 years.
-The site would need to show where fishing is restricted, which areas are open or closed to boating or diving, where harmful algal blooms trigger safety closures, and what limits apply to engines, fuel, or vessel types.
+Then it requires NOAA to put that information on a public website.
+The site would show where fishing is restricted, which areas are open or closed to boating and diving, where harmful algal blooms trigger safety closures, and what limits apply to engines, horsepower, fuel, or vessel type.

 1